-K-Frame has six independently running tally calculators.
-For example, the system can calculate On Air tally independently for suite 1 and suite 2, and at the same time can calculate Look Ahead tally, and ME output tallies for three MEs.
-The first of the tally calculators is reserved for On Air tally calculations for the currently logged in suite (1 or 2).
-The other four tally calculators can be assigned to either suite 1 or suite 2.
+Installation & Service Manual has six independently running tally calculators.
+For example, the system can calculate On Air tally independently each suite, and at the same time can calculate Look Ahead tally, and M/E output tallies for three M/Es.
+The first of the tally calculators is reserved for On Air tally calculations for the current suite.
+The other four tally calculators can be assigned to other suites.

 Up to four tributaries can be included as the basis for each tally calculation.
 For example, multiple program outputs of the PGM/PST bank are typically included in the On Air tally calculation.
 The final tally source list is a union of the sources found on each of the four tributaries.
 If aux buses are used as the program outputs of the switcher, up to four aux buses can be the basis of On Air tally calculations.
-Tally calculations do not require actual outputs, for example, LAP tributaries are virtual and may never leave the ME.
+Tally calculations do not require actual outputs, for example, LAP tributaries are virtual and may never leave the M/E.